-Prior to the receipt of New York State's (NYS) previously held ESEA flexibility waiver, Grade 7 students enrolled in advanced mathematics courses had to take the NYS Grade 7 Mathematics Test for institutional accountability purposes as well as a Regents Examination affiliated with their high school level mathematics course to receive credit towards a high school diploma.
-Similarly, Grade 8 students enrolled in a high school science course had to take the NYS Grade 8 Intermediate-Level Science Test for institutional accountability purposes and the Regents Examination affiliated with their high school level course to receive credit towards a high school diploma.
-This rule placed an undue burden upon the students enrolled in these advanced courses as it not only imposed the difficulty of double testing upon these students, but it also required these students to prepare for an exam that did not align to the mathematics or science course they were taking in that school year.
-Likewise, the rule burdened the schools in which these students were enrolled by requiring them to provide additional instruction outside of these students' enrolled courses to help them prepare for the additional assessments.
-As was the case with the initial waiver granted by USDE in January 2018, this waiver extension request is necessary to reduce this burden upon NYS' high achieving students and schools.
+Prior to the receipt of New York State's (NYS) previously held ESEA flexibility waiver, grade 6 or 7 students enrolled in advanced mathematics courses had to take the NYS grade 6 or 7 mathematics test for institutional accountability purposes as well as a Regents examination affiliated with their high school level mathematics course to receive credit towards a high school diploma.
+Similarly, grade 7 or 8 students enrolled in a high school science course had to take the NYS grade 8 intermediate level science test for institutional accountability purposes and the Regents examination affiliated with their high school level course to receive credit towards a high school diploma.
+This rule placed an undue burden upon the students enrolled in these advanced courses, as it not only imposed the difficulty of double testing upon these students but also required these students to prepare for an exam that did not align to the mathematics or science course they were taking in that school year.
+Likewise, the rule burdened the schools in which these students were enrolled by requiring them to provide additional instruction outside of these students' enrolled courses to help them prepare for the additional grade level assessments.
+As was the case with the initial waiver granted by USDE in January 2018, and the most recent waiver extension granted by USDE in May 2022, this waiver extension request is necessary to reduce this burden upon NYS' high achieving students and schools.

-The requested waiver extension of statutory requirements related to middle school students enrolled in high school mathematics and/or science courses will allow NYSED to measure more accurately these students' achievement levels in these subjects and to measure proficiency and growth more accurately for these schools in the state's annual accountability system.
+The requested waiver extension of statutory requirements related to middle school students enrolled in high school mathematics and/or science courses will allow NYSED to measure more accurately these students' achievement levels in these subjects and to measure proficiency and growth more accurately for these schools in the State's annual accountability system.

-The Department appreciates that ESEA/ESSA addresses this double testing issue for students enrolled in Grade 8 who take advanced mathematics courses and acknowledges USDE's interest in not creating regulations that expand this flexibility beyond what is specified in law.
+The Department appreciates that ESEA/ESSA addresses this double testing issue for students enrolled in grade 8 who take advanced mathematics courses and acknowledges USDE's interest in not creating regulations that expand this flexibility beyond what is specified in law.
 NYSED also acknowledges that in the Analysis of Comments and Changes section of the preamble to the Title I-Improving the Academic Achievement of the Disadvantaged-Academic Assessments Final Regulations, USDE indicates that, "[a] State may request a waiver to extend this flexibility [in § 200.5(b) for middle school mathematics be expanded beyond eighth graders taking advanced mathematics courses] to other grades or subjects if the State meets the requirements in section 8401 of the ESEA" (CFR, Vol. 81, No. 236, p88903).